rust-lang/rfcs/text/0000-destructuring-assignment.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The feature as described here has been implemented as a proof-of-concept.
-It follows essentially the [suggestions of @Kimundi](https://github.com/rust-lang/rfcs/issues/372#issuecomment-214022963) and [of @drunwald](https://github.com/rust-lang/rfcs/issues/372#issuecomment-262519146).
+The feature as described here has been implemented as a proof-of-concept (https://github.com/rust-lang/rust/pull/71156).
+It follows essentially the
+[suggestions of @Kimundi](https://github.com/rust-lang/rfcs/issues/372#issuecomment-214022963) and [of @drunwald](https://github.com/rust-lang/rfcs/issues/372#issuecomment-262519146).